Jamaican Guard Sidesteps and Brings the Heat

 Frequently Asked Questions

-What was the security guard's draw-to-shot time in the Jamaican incident?
+How fast was the security guard's draw-to-shot time?

-Newbold Targets are recommended because they are self-sealing and made of reactive polymer.
-This makes them safer for close-range training, as they eliminate the risk of ricochet and lead splatter associated with traditional steel targets.
+Newbold Targets are self-sealing reactive polymer targets designed for safe close-range training.
+They eliminate the risks of ricochet and lead splatter associated with steel targets, making them a superior choice for practice.

 Related News